Why We Had to Call the Sheriff + Brian’s Hidden Injury the Hospital Did NOT Find!

 Anyway, at 6:30 a.m., I was driving very slowly and gently down our private neighborhood road that, as Brian put it when describing the accident last week, has potholes the size of moon craters.
 He was grunting with each bump.
 Once we got on the main roads, he was fine.

-We arrived at the very large sports medicine place in Chattanooga, checked in using their kiosk, got a gift of a clipboard with paper to fill out, and sat down.
+We arrived at the very large sports medicine place in Chattanooga, checked in using their kiosk, got a gift of a clipboard with lots of paperwork to fill out, and sat down.
 We were quickly called back.
 We told the nurse about Brian’s shoulder.
 She said, “The doctor is only seeing you for your back today.”

 What?!?!